 - All reported safety information is safe and reliable;

 - Responsible managers are being accountable for reported information; and

 How to Handle Safety Information Responsibility Safety

-Some good practices your organization can adopt to ensure safety information is owned, reliable, and reported are:
+Some good practices your organization can adapt to ensure safety information is owned, reliable, and reported are:

 - Develop a mandatory/voluntary reporting policy;

 - Perform internal audits/inspections on managed issues; and